canonical/charmcraft/docs/tutorial/flask.rst

-In this tutorial we will build a rock and Kubernetes charm for a Flask application using the charm SDK, so we can have a Flask application up and running with Juju in about 90 minutes.
+In this tutorial we will build a rock and Kubernetes charm for a Flask application using the charm SDK, so we can have a Flask application up and running with Juju.

+This tutorial should take 90 minutes for you to complete.

 .. note::